thijssnelleman/CostOfReproducibility/AAAI/2023/reviews/Local Justice and Machine Learning: Modeling and Inferring Dynamic Ethical Preferences toward Allocations.md

 [1]

-The data collection is well explained.
 The metrics are described and clear.

 ### Expertise
 _How much effort would it take to acquire the expertise required to reproduce the work independently relying on the available documentation?_